 I haven’t found a solution for Diego yet.
 I left him with enough water to make it through the night, and fed him early.
-Jason said he’d swing by tomorrow to feed him, and we’d figure something out.
+A friend said he’d swing by tomorrow to feed him, and we’d figure something out.
 The house (and I assume, the dog,) are covered in Covid, so I don’t really want people taking chances.

 Dec 21, 2020

 The hospital has a new patient coming in that has dementia, so they wanted to put him where I was.
 My new room is 814, and my new roomie is a 24 year old dude.
 Seems like a nice kid, but he’s in here for possible sepsis—maybe from a car accident he had last week.
 He had Covid in September, and somehow he’s still testing positive.
 Possibly from the antibodies.
 They’re going to move him out of the Covid wing at some point.
-He works for the forest service on the reservation up by Browning—sounds like a great job.

 After doing some research, we found that dog fur isn’t a good incubator for Covid, so Diego is safe to stay with Dad.
 Cindy and Cindy picked him up and ran him to Fairfield for me.
 I talked to Dad a bit to thank him.
 I know Diego is happy as hell to be at Dad’s, rather than alone at my house just getting fed a couple times a day.